TItanGuy99/TItanGuy99/README.md

 ## Welcome to my GitHub Projects.

-Hi there, I'm Luiz Nai, I've been working on the industry since 2011, with technologies like Flash, (HTML, CSS, JavaScript), Jquery, Contruct 2, React, Vue, Angular, Protheus (TLPP), Scala, Python, SQL and others.
+Hi there, I'm Luiz Fernando Nai Ribeiro, I've been working on the industry since 2011, with technologies like Flash, (HTML, CSS, JavaScript), Jquery, Contruct 2, React, Vue, Angular, Protheus (TLPP), Scala, Python, SQL and others.

 In my free time I like to develop homebrews for retro consoles with languages as C and C++ under the name [Titan Game Studios](https://titangamestudioscom.wordpress.com/) and I also have an Youtube Channel [Nai Adventure](https://www.youtube.com/@NaiAdventure).
 Feel free to take a look at my repositories and get in touch with me if you have any questions.